vt-commit/vt-commit/README.md

 - [Stella AI](https://stella.vrushalitambat.com/) - *Next.js, React.js, TypeScript, Open AI, Clerk, Neon, Stripe*
   - Built a SaaS platform for AI-powered chatbots to improve real-time communication between businesses and customers.
 The platform offers seamless integration with any website using a simple code snippet,  real-time chat feature(manual and automated), a business metrics dashboard, and light/dark mode to enhance user experience.

-- [ChatGPT to PDF](https://chromewebstore.google.com/detail/chatgpt-to-pdf-converter/dmlaldcdniomijdemigppfldkdahphib) - *Next.js, Puppeteer, React.js, TypeScript*
-  - Collaborated on building a web browser extension to convert ChatGPT conversations to PDF in a single click.

 - [FoodRush](https://foodrush.vrushalitambat.com/) - *Spring Boot, MySQL, Redux, Rest APIs, React*
   - FoodRush is a full-stack food delivery app with user and admin dashboards, allowing users to sort restaurants by cuisine, order meals, and securely process payments, with seamless data handling.